DevExpress/devextreme-documentation/concepts/05 UI Components/DataGrid/99 How To/Dynamically Change Form Item Options in the Editing State.md

     ---

 1. **Specify the [setCellValue](/api-reference/_hidden/GridBaseColumn/setCellValue.md '/Documentation/ApiReference/UI_Components/dxDataGrid/Configuration/columns/#setCellValue') callback function**
 Specify **setCellValue** for those columns whose editors affect other form items.
 In the function, call its default implementation as shown below.
-This call forces all form items to re-render themselves with the new options.
+This call forces all form items to re-render themselves with the new properties.

     In the following code, we declare the **setCellValue** function for the `"AddressRequired"` column: